 Are you going to live outside the Netherlands for at least 8 months in 1 year?
 If so, you must deregister from the Personal Records Database (Basisregistratie Personen – BRP).
 The BRP contains your personal data, such as your name, gender and date of birth.
 You can deregister from the BRP through the municipality where you live.

-Deregistration from your municipality is subject to certain rules:
+Deregistration from your municipality is subject to certain conditions:

 - You cannot deregister until 5 days before your departure.
 This includes weekends and public holidays.

 - You can deregister in writing or in person at the municipality service desk.
 This depends on your situation.
 In some municipalities, you can deregister online.
 Ask your municipality whether this is possible.

 - Are not all your family members, such as your partner and children, moving with you?
 In that case, at many municipalitys you must always deregister in person.
 Deregistering by post or online is then not possible.